Skip to main content

 4. The Oracle database must be running in ARCHIVELOG mode.
 Refer to the Debezium guide for preparing the database.

 5. Supplemental logging must be enabled on the database.
-At minimum, database-level minimal supplemental logging is required:
+See Supplemental logging for details.

 6. If the Oracle database is a Container Database (CDB), a PDB name must be provided in the source configuration.
 For non-CDB databases, no PDB name should be set.